6 Comments

 Expand full comment

-Oct 9Liked by Molly Coyne
+Oct 9Liked by Molly & Anita

 I love this.
 I love framing care giving as a gift of community.
 To me, this feels like a practical and loving way to push back against the overwhelming message of individualism we are pushed towards every day in America (and maybe elsewhere).
 Like most things that are transformative, it's not for the faint of heart.
 I'll think about these words all week (and beyond)!